-- As a composite, the scientific acceptability of the measure properties were evaluated by the SMP, who gave the measure a moderate reliability rating.
+- As a composite, the scientific acceptability of the measure properties were evaluated by the SMP, which gave the measure a moderate reliability rating.
 The Standing Committee voted not to accept the SMP's recommendation; therefore, the Standing Committee discussed reliability testing. - Standing Committee members questioned the effects on reliability without using validated screening and assessment tools in the first two components.
-The developer stated the eCQM only uses data found in an EHR, which they report are standardized, such as BMI, dietary history, recent weight loss, illness severity, laboratory values, and age.
-They also stated that they tested the measure in hospitals that already implemented the composite and embedded standardized tools in the EHRs. - Some Standing Committee members discussed the effect on the composite from non-acute care factors that increase the risk of hospitalization, LOS, and readmissions, including food insecurity, language and financial barriers, insurance denials, homelessness, or other barriers identified in malnutrition care planning.
-The developers stated that the measure targets high-risk patients, elderly and identified as malnourished, who need nutrition care planning support after hospitalization in community-based interventions. - To test composite reliability, developers used the variance components extracted from a linear mixed effects (LME) model to calculate the intraclass correlation coefficient (ICC) ICC = $\sigma^2{\text{between}}/(\sigma^2{\text{between}} + \sigma^2{\text{within}})$.
-This method accommodates inclusion of both fixed and random effects to account for the correlated or non-independent nature of measures that are hierarchically nested within health systems (N = 10) and practice sites (N = 56).
-Using the ICC to detect signal to noise, a reliability score of 0.70 or greater is considered acceptable for drawing conclusions about groups. - The measure's reliability was tested with and without case minimums typically recommended by CMS in its quality reporting programs.
-With case minimums, the ICC calculated was 0.839 and without case minimums, it resulted in an ICC of 0.647, indicating the composite performance measure score is able to detect meaningful differences among provider groups. - The Standing Committee voted and rated reliability as moderate.
-Validity Testing - The SMP gave the measure a moderate rating for validity.
-The Standing Committee voted not to accept the SMP's recommendation; therefore, they discussed validity testing.
+The developer stated the eCQM only uses data found in an EHR, which they report are standardized (e.g., BMI, dietary history, recent weight loss, illness severity, laboratory values, and age).
+They also tested the measure in hospitals that already implemented the composite and embedded standardized tools in the EHRs. - Some Standing Committee members discussed the effect on the composite from non-acute care factors that increase the risk of hospitalization, LOS, and readmissions, including food insecurity, language and financial barriers, insurance denials, homelessness, or other barriers identified in malnutrition care planning.
+The developers stated that the measure targets high-risk patients, the elderly, and those who have been identified as malnourished who need nutrition care planning support after hospitalization in community-based interventions. - To test composite reliability, developers used the variance components extracted from a linear mixed effects (LME) model to calculate the intraclass correlation coefficient (ICC) ICC = $\sigma^2{between}/(\sigma^2{between} + \sigma^2{within})$.
+This method accommodates inclusion of both fixed and random effects to account for the correlated or nonindependent nature of measures that are hierarchically nested within health systems (N = 10) and practice sites (N = 56).
+Using the ICC to detect signal to noise, a reliability score of 0.70 or greater is considered acceptable for drawing conclusions about groups. - The measure's reliability was tested with and without case minimums typically recommended by the Centers for Medicare & Medicaid Services (CMS) in its quality reporting programs.
+With case minimums, the ICC calculated was 0.839; without case minimums, it resulted in an ICC of 0.647, indicating the composite performance measure score is able to detect meaningful differences among provider groups. - The Standing Committee voted and rated reliability as moderate.